October 16. Kazinform's timeline of major events

 World Food Day

-World Food Day is marked annually around the world on 16 October in honor of the date of the establishment of the Food and Agriculture Organization of the United Nations in 1945.
-The day is markedwidely by many other organizations concerned with food security, including the World Food Program and the International Fund for Agricultural Development.
+World Food Day is celebrated every year around the world on 16 October in honor of the date of the founding of the Food and Agriculture Organization of the United Nations in 1945.
+The day is celebrated widely by many other organizations concerned with food security, including the World Food Programme and the International Fund for Agricultural Development.

 World Bread Day

-World Bread Day is also marked globally on October 16 every year.
+World Bread Day is an international observance celebrated on October 16 every year.
 It was initiated by the International Union of Bakers and Confectioners (UIBC).
 The observance is dedicated to a staple food that has been of important around the world since the dawn of agriculture.
 Bread is one of the oldest prepared foods.
 It is possible that people used starch extract from the roots of plants to cook a primitive form of flatbread as early as 30,000 years ago.
 Grains became the mainstay of making bread with the dawn of Neolithic age.
 The ancient Egyptians are believed to be the first to use yeast to leaven the dough.

 World Anesthesia Day